Gustav Klimt: Early life

-Gustav Klimt was born in Baumgarten, near Vienna in the Austrian Empire on 14 July 1862.
+Gustav Klimt was born in Baumgarten, near Vienna, in the Austrian Empire on 14 July 1862.
 He was the second of seven children: three boys and four girls.
-His mother, Anna Klimt (née Finster), had an unrealised ambition to be a musical performer.
-His father, Ernst Klimt the Elder, was a gold engraver formerly from a peasant family in Bohemia.
+His mother, Anna Klimt, had an unrealised ambition to be a musical performer.
+His father, Ernst Klimt the Elder, was a gold engraver from a peasant family in Bohemia.
 All three of their sons, including Klimt's younger brothers Ernst and Georg, displayed artistic talent early on.
 Klimt's siblings occasionally acted as models for his early works.

-Klimt's father often struggled to find work and Klimt lived in poverty while growing up.
-Between 1862 and 1884 the family had no fewer than 5 different addresses, forced to move in search of cheaper accommodation.
+Klimt's father often struggled to find work, and Klimt lived in poverty while growing up.
+Between 1862 and 1884, the family had no fewer than five different addresses, forced to move in search of cheaper accommodation.
 The family's struggles worsened in 1874 when five-year-old Anna died after a long illness.
 Around the same time, Klara, the eldest child, became mentally disturbed and obsessed with religion.
 She never recovered, and their mother is believed to have suffered frequent, deep depressions.

 Klimt received a basic education at an ordinary Bürgerschule, where his drawing ability was recognised as remarkable.
 At the age of fourteen, he was accepted into the Vienna Kunstgewerbeschule, a school of applied arts and crafts, now the University of Applied Arts Vienna, where he studied architectural painting from 1876 until 1883.
 He studied under Ferdinand Laufberger and later Julius Victor Berger after Laufberger's death in 1881.
 Klimt revered Vienna's foremost history painter of the time, Hans Makart, and aspired to replicate his success.
 Klimt readily accepted the principles of conservative training; his early work may be classified as academic.
 His professional career began by painting interior murals and ceilings in large public buildings.